Charmainetannlb/DigiGov-Now/README.md

 # DigiGov-Now

-The Plugged-In Student
+The Plugged-In Student/
-Studies in a Secondary or Tertiary institution
+Studies in a Secondary or Tertiary institution/
-Comes from a stable middle-class family
+Comes from a stable middle-class family/
 After school time is either spent on CCA activites, or project work, tuition or studying(usually at the library) Volunteers at organisations to clock VIA hours - usually on weekends and during school holidays Persistently on teh smartphone and internet